iam-orsu/AI-IDS/README.md

 - Platform: Ubuntu Server (sensor + dashboard), Kali Linux (attacker VM)
 - Approach: Per-second features + calibrated probability threshold + a few heuristics
 - Output: Real-time alerts with attacker IP, scan type, and counts

 ---

+## Audience and Scope

+This documentation targets:
+- Students who want to reproduce our results in a lab environment
+- Researchers who need a concise description of the dataset, features, and model

+Scope: host-based detection of Nmap-style scans on Ubuntu; not a full enterprise IDS and not tuned for UDP or application-layer attacks.

+---